-The kind of problematic behavior often believed to reflect "sexual addiction" may mask an underlying state of depression or anxiety, in which case sexual activity may be an attempt to remedy underlying distress, even though it can create its own array of negative consequences, from declining physical health and financial problems to disruption of existing relationships and career.
-Typically, it is accompanied by feelings of deep shame.
-Often a contributing problem is the belief that sexual thoughts or behavior of any kind are shameful or a moral violation.
-Recent studies have shown that many men who identify as “sex addicts” actually engage in less sexual activity than average, but feel more shame about their sexuality or have more negative attitudes about sex.
+The problematic behavior often seen as reflecting "sexual addiction" may mask an underlying state of depression or anxiety, in which case the sexual activity could be an attempt to remedy that distress.
+Unfortunately, compulsive sexual behavior tends to create its own array of negative consequences, from declining physical health and financial problems to the disruption of existing relationships and careers.
+The behavioral pattern is typically, though not always, accompanied by feelings of deep shame, with the belief that sexual thoughts or behavior of any kind are shameful or a moral violation as a contributing factor.

-How the condition is labeled is important, because the label suggests treatment.
-Most scientifically trained experts believe that the best treatment for problematic sexual behavior is psychotherapy that explores the person’s underlying feelings and ability to regulate feelings, beliefs about self, past sexual experiences, and more.
-Many scientific organizations condemn the use of addiction models for treating “sex addiction,” because they take a moralistic approach to sexuality concerns.
+The ICD-11’s recent change is controversial among those who study sexuality and sexual behavior because it matters greatly how a condition is labeled, since labels imply certain methods of treatment.
+Most scientifically trained experts believe that the best treatment for problematic sexual behavior is psychotherapy that explores an individual’s deeper feelings and his or her ability to regulate feelings, beliefs about self, past sexual experiences, and more.
+Many scientific organizations condemn the use of addiction models for treating apparent cases of "sex addiction”—which may explain why the ICD-11 chose to categorize the condition not as an addictive disorder but as an impulse control disorder.